Joevdwalt/SimpleJsonConfig/README.md

 A minimal C# library for managing json config files in the .net framework.

 # Whats new
-Thanks to FrikkenLazer for contributing the feature to read configuration from and embedded resource.
-This feauture is now availible in version 1.0.0.4
+version 1.0.0.6: Thanks to https://github.com/Programm3r the package now has the ability to read json configs from a web store.

+Also in this version is the ability to get settings async

 # TLDR;